Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

 you should still be able to represent this error and distinguish it from the two other error types.

-When updates and invokes fail, they return an |ContractInvokeError|_ struct, which has information about the transaction fee, energy usage, and also the *reason* why a contract call failed.
+When updates and invokes fail, they return a |ContractInvokeError|_ struct, which has information about the transaction fee, energy usage, and also the *reason* why a contract call failed.
 Some of the reasons include running out of energy, calling a contract that doesn't exist, etc., but only one variant, which is when the contract *rejects* on its own, contains the bytes returned by the contract.
 The helper method |return_value|_ tries to extract the bytes from the contract rejection and returns an ``Option<Vec<u8>>``.
 With the bytes available, you can use the |from_bytes|_ method and assert why the update failed: